lamiiaAbdullah/Lamia-Abdullah/README.md

 # 👋 Hi, I'm Lamia !

 ### 🎓 About Me
-I am a **Computer Science** undergraduate at Prince Sattam Bin Abdulaziz University (PSAU) with a strong foundation in **UI/UX Design** and **Full-Stack Web Development**.
+I am a **Computer Science** student at Prince Sattam Bin Abdulaziz University (PSAU) with a strong foundation in **UI/UX Design** and **Full-Stack Web Development**.
 I love bridging the gap between beautiful user interfaces and robust code, with a special focus on incorporating AI-driven solutions into web applications.

 * 🏫 **Education:** B.Sc. in Computer Science (Expected Graduation: 2026) - PSAU, Al-Kharj.
 * 🎯 **Core Focus:** Human-Computer Interaction (HCI), Front-End Development, and Smart Algorithms.